 The HHC has struggled for years with an ongoing, significant structural imbalance in its finances.
-Since FY 2009, the HHC has attempted to address this by instituting cost-saving measures, including a hiring freeze that reduced staff by about 3,700 employees.
+Since FY 2009, the HHC has attempted to address this by instituting cost-saving measures, including a hiring freeze that reduced staff by about 3,850 employees.
 In spite of these efforts, the HHC has yet to solve the underlying imbalance.
-The HHC currently expects that its operating revenues will increase by 8 percent from FY 2014 through FY 2018, while operating expenses will grow by 20 percent over the same period.